1. Corinthians 16. - Plans for future

 Paul’s next visit 16:5-12

 Paul plans to visit the Church in Corinth.
 He writes about going to Ephesus, from where he could make easy passage to Corinth, by boat.
 Paul, however, preferred to take the road, not travel by boat.
 Apparently, en route he was going to take care of the churches in Macedonia, Philippi, Thessalonica and Berea.
 Paul’s intention is to stay in Corinth for some time.
-We know from his second letter to the Corinthians that he had to leave the quarrelsome church quite quickly! (see Introduction)
+We know from his Second Epistle to the Corinthians that he had to leave the quarrelsome church quite quickly! (see Introduction)

 Paul planned to linger in Ephesus until “Pentecost”.
 The Jews also celebrated Pentecost according to Ex.
 23:15-22, fifty days after Easter.
 It is unclear whether Paul was talking about the Jewish Pentecost or the Christian festivities (the feast of the Holy Spirit).
 However it is clear what actually took place in Ephesus: Some believed the Gospel, while others rejected it.